Genivia/RE-flex/doc/index.md

 ~~~

 @warning `buffer(b, n)` scans `n`-1 bytes at address `b`.
 The length `n`
-should includes the final zero byte at the end of the string.
+should include the final zero byte at the end of the string.

 With options `−−flex` and `−−bison` you can also use classic Flex functions: